games647/PaperBox/README.md

 The project at [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server) downloads the server software at container startup.
 This increases the container startup time.
 Containers should be ready to start directly.
-Furthermore, it downloads a file from a foreign source (by default: https://getbukkit.org/).
+(Note: The patching process implemented in this project also has a delay) Furthermore, it downloads a file from a foreign source (by default: https://getbukkit.org/).
 In a very strict setup, this affects the security policies.
-First, it requires allowing an otherwise unnecessary outgoing connection (e.g. allow list network policy) and trusting a foreign source.
-There no verification process involved, that would detect changed server jar on the upstream server (like checksum to expect a certain build).
-This would make it also harder to debug it, because they are not reproducible.
+First, it requires allowing an otherwise unnecessary outgoing connection (e.g. allow list policies) and trusting a foreign source.
+There no verification process involved, that would detect changed server jar on the upstream server like checksum.

 ### FelixKlauke/paperspigot-docker